 - Begin with the focal point of the composition and then work on other areas of the quilt.
 If you stitch intensely in an unimportant part of the composition, it will take a lot of stitching to draw the viewers eye back to the focal point.
 It is important that stitching in other areas of the quilt not become so intense that they detract from the focal point.

 1. Thou shalt not kill thy glue!
-We are working with a heat activated glue.
+We are working with fusible web, a heat activated glue.
 If you expose it to too much heat from an iron for too long it makes the fabric really stiff and burns the glue into the fabric.
 It also makes it difficult to hand stitch.
 When constructing your quilt top just fuse-tack the design elements for a few seconds to hold the shapes into place.

 2. Thou shalt steam thy glue!
 Fabric with fusible web must be steam set for 10 seconds to make it permanent and to make it easier to stitch through.

 3. Thou shalt use batting that is easy to stitch through!
 Some batts are so dense you can barely get an embroidery needle through them.
 Test the batting first before applying your quilt to the batt.
 I like Hobbs Premium 80/20, wool batting, or Fairfield’s Cotton Classic.
-Make sure your batting doesn’t beard with stitching.
+Choose a batting that doesn’t beard with stitching.

 4. Thou shalt fused thy quilt to the non-scrim side of the batting!
 Fusing to the scrim side of the batt may ripple the quilt and no amount of stitching will fix it.
 Here’s a tutorial on determining the scrim side of your batting.

 5. Thou shalt not have too many layers of fused fabric!
 My dainty little fingers can only stitch through 3 layers of fused fabrics.
 Anything more and I make sure I don’t have a lot of stitches to add in that area.